zhxwang94/DataCleaningProgrammingAssignment1/CODEBOOK.md

 # DataCleaningProgrammingAssignment1
 Programming assignment for Coursera R data cleaning course

+The data set in this submission contains a single data file, produced by run_analysis.R:
+- 'Average_by_subject_activity.txt'

 This data table summarises the average, for each volunteer and each activity, of the mean and standard deviation of the linear acceleration and angular velocity measurements, mentioned in README.

 ====================================